 Unlike traditional surgery in which a surgeon makes a large incision through tissue and muscle, with limited visibility, robot-assisted surgery gives surgeons better control and visualization using the most cutting-edge technology.
 The surgeon uses a series of small, minimally invasive robotic instruments that can perform incisions, dissections, cauterization, as well as a stereoscopic camera that provides three-dimensional high definition imagery to ensure precision and accuracy.

-Whether only a portion of the adrenal gland or the total gland is removed, the robotic surgical system ensures that healthy tissue and surrounding organs are left untouched.
+Whether removing only a portion of the adrenal gland or the entire gland, the robotic surgical system guarantees the preservation of healthy tissue and surrounding organs, remaining untouched.

 For many patients, robotic adrenal surgery is the best treatment option for adrenal tumors based on the following benefits: